slange-dev/tmux-config-test/readme.md

 color_window_off_status_current_bg="colour254"
 ```

-Note, that variables are not extracted to dedicated file, as it should be, because for some reasons, tmux does not see variable values after sourcing `theme.conf` file.
+**Note:** that variables are not extracted to dedicated file, as it should be, because for some reasons, tmux does not see variable values after sourcing `theme.conf` file.
 Don't know why.

 ## iTerm2 and tmux integration